PWA: A Hybrid of a Website and an App

 Chief Editor

 In 2010, we used financial services only on a PC.
 In 2020, we rarely use a computer; we do the bookkeeping without fear using a smartphone.
-In between, we got used to the features of mobile applications: pop-up notifications, NFC payments, scanning QR codes, calling a taxi via GPS.
+In between, we got used to the features of mobile apps: pop-up notifications, NFC payments, scanning QR codes, calling a taxi via GPS.
 We realised that a smartphone is not only a ‘toy’ and ‘reader’ but a working tool.

 We started using our mobile phones to open websites we visited from a PC.
 But we didn’t get mobile advantages.
 At maximum, we could get a responsive or adaptive design.
 By 2015, it became evident: it was time to provide websites with features of an application.